voxpupuli/puppet-wildfly/README.md

 ### Management over HTTPS/SSL

 This feature is currently implemented for standalone mode only.
-The default http management console and API can be changed using HTTPS/TLS.
+The default http management console and API can be changed to run over HTTPS/TLS.

 #### Basic use with a self signed certificate
 This will generate and use a basic self signed certificate for the Management interface.
 Requires the puppetlabs/java_ks module: